hiptest/hiptest-publisher/docs/nodes.md

 ### [Dataset](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#dataset)

-In Hiptest, a dataset correspond to a line of a datatable.
+In HipTest, a dataset correspond to a line of a datatable.

 This type of node has two children:
- - name: a string giving the name of the dataset (the column "[Dataset](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#dataset) name" in Hiptest)
+ - name: a string giving the name of the dataset (the column "[Dataset](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#dataset) name" in HipTest)
  - arguments: a list of [Argument](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#argument) nodes, corresponding to the user input.

-Hiptest objects
+HipTest objects
 ---------------

 ### [Actionword](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#actionword)